forittik/promo_sensei_slackbot/README.md

 It then generates embeddings for the scraped offers and ingests them into the FAISS database.

 The database files will be saved in the data/ directory.
-If you want to force a refresh, delete these files before running the script.
+If you want to force a refresh, you can delete these files before running the script.

 Step 2: Run RAG Queries (CLI)
 You can test the RAG query processor directly via the command line.